I'm in the final two!? I'm so happily surprised!

 We detect disease by attaching glowing molecules to certain chemicals in a blood sample, chemicals that are only there if you have a certain disease.
 By measuring how much glow, we know how much of the bad chemical there is.
 My silver waves can take the light they absorb, and use it to make each glowing molecule brighter, so we don’t need to take as much blood to get the same glow.
 So eventually, we won’t need very much at all, and we could do it all in your GP’s office.

-My day is usually spent in the lab with my laser, or in a super clean room in a big white jumpsuit.
+My Typical Day: My day is usually spent in the lab with my laser, or in a super clean room in a big white jumpsuit.

 My day starts in the morning, checking e-mails and doing the boring office type stuff that needs to get done.
 After that I make some of my silver waves, so I go down to my laser, and spend a few hours putting the patterns on little chips.
 I don’t dance in the dark room when I’m waiting for my samples.
 Nope.
 I never dance.